 Staying a safe distance away, you looked at the old house.
 Its windows were dark, and for that you were grateful.
 Keeping out of sight, you sent me our old signal to open the back door.

 Stop the presses!
-Are we still in second person point of view?
-No we aren’t, because we slipped up and used the word “me,” instantly changing the point of view to the first person—where a character is talking to the reader—and not the second person.
+Are we still in second-person point of view?
+No we aren’t, because we slipped up and used one of the first-person pronouns, instantly changing the point of view to the first person perspective—where a character is talking to the reader—and not the second person.

-Once you’ve decided which point of view is right for your particular story, make sure you keep it consistent from beginning to end.
+When beginning a new project, make sure you establish the point of view you want to write from.
+Once you’ve decided which point of view is right for your particular story, make sure you keep your narrative voice consistent from beginning to end.

-Speaking very generally, first person point of view is a good choice for more literary stories with a lot of character development, because we can see the characters change and grow from the most intimate perspective possible—hearing it from the character’s own thoughts.
-Third person point of view is often a better choice for epic stories like fantasies and thrillers, because it gives your reader an expanded view of what’s happening in the story at any given moment.
+Speaking very generally, first-person point of view is a good choice for more literary stories with a lot of character development, because we can see the characters change and grow from the most intimate perspective possible—hearing it from the character’s mind.
+Third-person point of view is often a better choice for epic stories like fantasies and thrillers, because it gives your reader an expanded view of what’s happening in the story at any given moment.

 But every genre has been approached with just about every point of view possible, and there’s no reason you can’t do the same.
 You may even do something no one has ever done before!
 When looking for the right PoV for your story, the best thing to do is try writing a few paragraphs in several point of view styles to see which one flows the most naturally.
 If you get stuck a chapter or two in, try switching to another point of view and see if that unlocks your story.